When to Schedule Commercial Painting in Asheville in 2026

 Three patterns repeatedly cost Asheville commercial property owners money on paint projects.
 All three trace to misreading the local climate or the local crew calendar.

-Property owners who miss the summer window often hope a dry stretch in October will let them squeeze in exterior work.
-Asheville's October pattern includes one or two warm dry weeks, but it is impossible to predict which weeks those will be by more than seven to ten days.
-Crews that take October exterior bookings usually price for risk and require a no-fault rescheduling clause.
-The total cost of an October exterior repaint averages 18 to 25 percent higher than the same job booked in July, even before reschedule charges.
+Property owners who miss the fall window sometimes try to squeeze an exterior repaint into a mild winter stretch.
+Asheville's winter does include the occasional warm dry week, but it is impossible to predict which weeks those will be by more than seven to ten days, and cold surfaces plus freeze-thaw swings keep coatings from curing.
+Crews that take a midwinter exterior booking usually price for risk and require a no-fault rescheduling clause.
+The total cost of a forced winter exterior repaint averages 18 to 25 percent higher than the same job booked in the fall window, even before reschedule charges.

-Buildings on Blue Ridge Parkway, the south Montford slope, and the wooded blocks of Grove Park spend most of the year in cedar-shaded conditions.
-Moss and mildew bloom on north and west faces every season.
-New paint applied over un-treated moss colonies fails inside 12 months because the moss continues growing under the coating.
-A pressure-wash and biocide treatment package adds $800 to $2,400 to a commercial bid in those neighborhoods.
+Buildings along the Blue Ridge Parkway corridor, the south Montford slope, and the wooded blocks of Grove Park spend most of the year under heavy tree shade.
+Mildew and algae bloom on north and west faces every season.
+New paint applied over un-treated mildew fails inside 12 months because the growth continues under the coating.
+A pressure-wash and biocide treatment package adds $880 to $2,650 to a commercial bid in those neighborhoods.
 Skipping that line item turns a 7 to 10 year paint job into a 1 to 2 year reapplication cycle.
-For more on the prep side, our guide on moss, mildew, and moisture prep covers the chemistry and timing in depth.
+For more on the prep side, our guide on mildew and moisture prep covers the chemistry and timing in depth.

 Underestimating Prep on Older Montford and Downtown Buildings